eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 **Note:** When translated into a different programming language, the data has another representation specific to the target language.
 For instance, as shown in chapter 7, in C++, the Helloworld data type is represented by a C++ class.
-This advantage of using a neutral language like IDL to describe the data model.
+This highlights the advantage of using a neutral language like IDL to describe the data model.
 It can be translated into different languages that can be shared between different applications written in other programming languages.